President Halimah Yacob gives in-principle support to draw on reserves for 4th COVID-19 support package

 SINGAPORE: President Halimah Yacob has given her in-principle support for Singapore to draw on its past reserves to fund a fourth support package in response to the COVID-19 pandemic.

-Deputy Prime Minister Heng Swee Keat is due to deliver a ministerial statement in Parliament on Tuesday about further plans to help people and businesses.
+More measures will be announced on Tuesday when Deputy Prime Minister Heng Swee Keat delivers his ministerial statement in Parliament.

+Called the Fortitude Budget, jobs will be a key part of the support package, said Mr Heng on Monday (May 25), adding that there also will be more support for social sector agencies.

 It would be the fourth Budget within two months into the new financial year, and the second time past reserves are tapped for the Government’s COVID-19 response.